a-hagar/a-hagar/README.md

 ## About Me

 - Full-stack developer based in Toronto, ON
-- Specializes in front-end development and web design
+- Specializes in front-end development, accessible and responsive web design
-- Capable of back-end devlopment and database design
+- Capable of back-end devlopment and relational database design

 <br>